-During 2022, 10 of the 13 employees classified as Senior Managers in March 2022 received variable remuneration.
+• During 2023, 7 of the 14 employees classified as Senior Managers received variable remuneration and 16 of the 25 employees classified as MRT's received variable remuneration.

-One sign-on/buy-out bonus was granted in 2022

-There were no guaranteed bonuses paid to Senior Managers during 2022.
+One sign-on bonus was granted in 2023.
+This figure has been included in the Variable Remuneration, Cash-based (not deferred) figure.
+There were no guaranteed bonuses paid to Senior Managers or MRT's during 2023.

 There are no termination payments included in the table.
 Cash-based fixed remuneration includes base salary, superannuation and salary continuance insurance premium.
-IBAL's material risk takers are included in the Senior Manager category of this disclosure.
-As stated in the introduction to the qualitative disclosures, there are no employees outside of the senior management group who are considered material risk takers.

-· Upfront shares, deferred shares and performance shares valued at face value at date of grant.
+Upfront shares and deferred shares valued at face value at date of grant.